sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 .. _first-grid-job:

 **************
-First Grid Job
+First Grid job
 **************

-This section summarises all the steps to submit your first job on the grid, check its status and retrieve the output:
+This section summarises all the steps to submit your first job on the Grid, check its status and retrieve the output:

 .. contents::
     :depth: 4